Cruiser tank: Background

 Dissatisfaction with experimental medium tank designs of the mid-1930s led to the development of specialised fast cruiser tanks, where armour thickness was sacrificed for speed and infantry tanks, in which speed was sacrificed for heavier armour.
 Financial constraints had made it impossible to produce a vehicle suitable for close support and for exploitation.
-The thinking was behind several tank designs which saw action during the Second World War.
-British armoured operations theory flowed from the decision to build two types of tank and equip two types of unit and formation.
+British armoured operations theory flowed from the decision to build two types of tank and equip two types of armoured formation.
 Cruisers were operated by armoured regiments of the Royal Armoured Corps, established on 4 April 1939, in armoured divisions, some regiments coming from the Royal Tank Regiment (RTR) and some from cavalry regiments converted during the war.
 Infantry tanks went to Army Tank Battalions, sometimes grouped administratively into Army Tank Brigades of the RTR.
 Small, fast, lightly armed tanks like the Light Tank Mk VI operated as reconnaissance vehicles.

 Giffard Le Quesne Martel originated the cruiser concept while Assistant Director and then Deputy Director of Mechanisation at the War Office in the 1930s.
-Martel considered that medium tanks were too complicated and expensive for infantry support, where they would be too vulnerable to anti-tank weapons and rejected claims that they could fire accurately when moving, so would gain no benefit from their speed.
+Martel considered that medium tanks were too complicated and expensive for infantry support where they would be too vulnerable to anti-tank weapons and rejected claims that they could fire accurately when moving, so would gain no benefit from their speed.
 Martel preferred a large number of smaller and simpler tanks to swamp an opponent, instead of a few comparatively expensive medium tanks.
 Work should continue on a universal tank in the long term but from 1936 to 1939, Martel gave much thought to the infantry tank; he did not want medium tank development to be split but saw the logic of it, given the constraints on tank development.
 Tanks were necessary for mobile operations in armoured divisions and for infantry support in attacks on fortified defensive positions; a vehicle satisfactory for both tasks appeared to be impossible to attain.
 Two types of vehicle led to two theories and procedures, infantry tank thinking coming from the experience of tank operations from 1916 to 1918, when British tanks had been used for infantry support.
 Armoured division theory emphasised the speed of cruiser tanks and independent action to protect flanks, attack the opponent's flanks and rear, to counter-attack and conduct pursuit operations.